 - Ensures patients are transferred from the Emergency Room (ER) or Operating Room (OR) to critical care services, as quickly as possible.
-The plan has the potential to reduce ambulance offload delays as well as ER and surgery wait times. - Mobilizes hospital staff, equipment and technology from other parts of the hospitals to handle the short-term increase in demand in the critical care department. - Improves the lines of communication between hospitals in each of the regions covered by the province's 14 LHINs. - Ensures quick responses to large critical care surges that require a coordinated response across each LHIN.
+The plan has the potential to reduce ambulance offload delays as well as ER and surgery wait times. - Mobilizes hospital staff, equipment and technology from other parts of the hospitals to handle the shortterm increase in demand in the critical care department. - Improves the lines of communication between hospitals in each of the OH regions. - Ensures quick responses to large critical care surges that require a coordinated response across OH Regions.
 It enables hospitals to work together and coordinate their resources to help a hospital facing an overwhelming increase in critical care patients.

-This initiative categorizes surge responses into three levels: Minor Surge (requiring response within a hospital), Moderate Surge (potentially requiring a LHIN level response), and Major Surge events (requiring a provincial response).
+This initiative categorizes surge responses into three levels: Minor Surge (requiring response within a hospital), Moderate Surge (potentially requiring a regional level response), and Major Surge events (requiring a provincial response).